-This RFP is issued to solicit agencies capable of successfully delivering Youth services to WIOA eligible connected and/or disconnected opportunity youth, ages 14-24, residing in Miami-Dade and Monroe Counties.
-The services provided pursuant to this RFP shall be administered from July 1, 2020 through June 30, 2021, supported in part or in whole by funds available from the U.S. Department of Labor Employment and Training Administration in accordance with the WIOA.
+This RFP is issued to solicit agencies capable of successfully delivering Youth services to WIOA eligible connected and/or disconnected opportunity youth, ages 14-24, residing in Monroe Counties.
+The services provided pursuant to this RFP shall be administered from July 1, 2022 through June 30, 2023, supported in part or in whole by funds available from the U.S. Department of Labor Employment and Training Administration in accordance with the WIOA.

 Responses to this RFP shall articulate the respondent's plan of action to (1) deliver the solicited services and (2) demonstrate experience with the target population.
-Additionally, proposals shall evidence the respondent's track record and successful performance in delivering the solicited or comparable services.
+Additionally, proposals shall evidence the respondent's record of accomplishment and successful performance in delivering the solicited or comparable services.
 Each respondent must also have, and document, an in-depth knowledge of the fiscal, administrative and programmatic requirements of the Youth program and the SFWIB.

-I. Eligible Respondents
+D. Eligible Respondents

-Private non-profit, for-profit, faith-based, and public entities licensed to operate in the State of Florida are eligible to respond to this RFP.
+Non-profit, for-profit, faith-based, and public entities licensed to operate in the State of Florida are eligible to respond to this RFP.
+Youth Providers are not eligible to be One-Stop Operators.